All Episodes

 He's actually infiltrated the autonomous zone.

-Um cops have been completely abandoned by the mayor.
+Cops have been completely abandoned by the mayor.

-Made the comments the day after the Seattle police chief uh announced that she had empathy that policing will never be the same following the national outcry.
+Made the comments the day after the Seattle police chief announced that she had empathy that policing will never be the same following the national outcry.

-Now, we could make improvements.
+Now, we can make improvements.

-You know, absolutely can we can make improvements.
+You know, absolutely, we can make improvements.

-And the president went into great specificity and great detail.
+The president outlined them today, and the president went into great specificity and great detail.

 Now, unless somebody's life is in jeopardy, he's banning chokeholds.